-436 students completed their occupational qualifications at levels 1 to 3 in Hairdressing, Beauty Therapy, Professional Cookery, Plastering, Bricklaying, Site Carpentry, Painting and Decorating and Light Vehicle Maintenance.
+500+ students completed their occupational qualifications at levels 1 to 3 in Hairdressing, Beauty Therapy, Professional Cookery, Plastering, Bricklaying, Site Carpentry, Painting and Decorating and Light Vehicle Maintenance.
 Many undertook meaningful work placement or employment in the industry alongside their studies and, on completion, progressed between levels or onto apprenticeships or employment in their chosen trade or industry.
+As a College we have an overall achievement rate of 90% across our provision from Level 1-3, 70% of courses had over 90%+ achievement.